salesforce-ux/design-system/README-search.md

 # Salesforce Lightning Design System

-Welcome to the [Salesforce Lightning Design System](https://www.lightningdesignsystem.com) brought to you by [Salesforce UX](https://twitter.com/salesforceux).
+Welcome to [Salesforce Lightning Design System 1](https://v1.lightningdesignsystem.com) brought to you by [Salesforce UX](https://linkedin.com/showcase/salesforce-designers).

 * Tailored for building Salesforce apps: Using the Lightning Design System markup and CSS framework results in UIs that reflect the Salesforce Lightning look and feel.
 * Continuously updated: As long as you’re using the latest version of the Lightning Design System, your pages are always up to date with Salesforce UI changes.